RohanCreations/Wallet-Adapter/README.md

 - **Wallet Adapter**: Connect to wallets easily for seamless blockchain interactions.
 - **Airdrop SOL**: Receive test SOL for development and testing purposes.
 - **Send Transactions**: Perform token transfers on Solana and Ethereum.
-- **Multi-Chain Support**: Built to work with both Solana and Ethereum networks.

 ## 🛠️ Technologies Used